CATEGORIES & CRITERIA

 Who should you nominate?
 This award celebrates excellence and influence in cycling journalism and content creation.
 Nominations are open to any UK-based cycling media platform that has consistently produced engaging content over the last year.
 This includes: publications (print or digital), podcasts, magazines, websites, YouTube channels, and social media channels.

-The winner will be decided by public vote open to the entire cycling industry.
+Voting Method: The winner will be decided by public vote open to the entire cycling industry.

 Judging Criteria: Nominees will be evaluated on the following key aspects of their media output: